-- Travel expenses (including meals and lodging) while away from home, unless there was no significant element of personal pleasure, recreation, or vacation in the travel. - Political contributions. - Dues, fees, or bills paid to country clubs, lodges, fraternal orders, or similar groups. - Cost of raffle, bingo, or lottery tickets.
+• Travel expenses (including meals and lodging) while away from home, unless there was no significant element of personal pleasure, recreation, or vacation in the travel.

+• Political contributions.

+• Dues, fees, or bills paid to country clubs, lodges, fraternal orders, or similar groups.

+• Cost of raffle, bingo, or lottery tickets.
 But you may be able to deduct these expenses on line 27.
-See page A-6 for details. - Cost of tuition.
-But you may be able to deduct this expense on line 20 (see page A-6), or Form 1040, line 27, or take a credit for this expense (see Form 8863). - Value of your time or services. - Value of blood given to a blood bank. - The transfer of a future interest in tangible personal property (generally, until the entire interest has been transferred). - Gifts to individuals and groups that are run for personal profit. - Gifts to foreign organizations.
+See page A-7 for details. • Cost of tuition.
+But you may be able to deduct this expense on line 20 (see page A-6), or take a credit for this expense (see Form 8863).

+At the time these instructions went to print, Congress was considering legislation that would extend the tuition and fees deduction that expired at the end of 2005.
+To find out if this legislation was enacted, and for more details, go to www.irs.gov, click on More Forms and Publications, and then on What's Hot in forms and publications, or see Pub.
+553.

+• Value of your time or services.

+• Value of blood given to a blood bank.

+• The transfer of a future interest in tangible personal property (generally, until the entire interest has been transferred).

+• Gifts to individuals and groups that are run for personal profit.

+• Gifts to foreign organizations.
 But you may be able to deduct gifts to certain U.S. organizations that transfer funds to foreign charities and certain Canadian, Israeli, and Mexican charities.
 See Pub.
-526 for details. - Gifts to organizations engaged in certain political activities that are of direct financial interest to your trade or business.
-See Internal Revenue Code section 170(f)(9). - Gifts to groups whose purpose is to lobby for changes in the laws. - Gifts to civic leagues, social and sports clubs, labor unions, and chambers of commerce. - Value of benefits received in connection with a contribution to a charitable organization.
+526 for details.

+• Gifts to organizations engaged in certain political activities that are of direct financial interest to your trade or business.
+See section 170(f)(9).

+• Gifts to groups whose purpose is to lobby for changes in the laws.

+• Gifts to civic leagues, social and sports clubs, labor unions, and chambers of commerce.

+• Value of benefits received in connection with a contribution to a charitable organization.
 See Pub.
 526 for exceptions.